gary-jipp/demo-react-native-testing/README.md

 - Add a few test-renderer tests
 - Snapshots useful for unit testing of simple components
 - Not that useful for more complex components
+- can use `-u` to update the snapshot if the UI changes
 - Try to import `<App/>` and see what happens
 - We get a  nasty error message.
 -  `SyntaxError: Invalid or unexpected token`